 WHAT YOU NEED TO MAKE THIS RECIPE

-- Mutton or Lamb: I use bone-in goat shoulder to make this recipe.
-You can cut the shoulder yourself or ask the butcher to cut it into smaller pieces.
+- Mutton or Lamb: I use bone-in goat shoulder.
+Cut the shoulder yourself or ask the butcher to cut it into smaller pieces.
 I usually purchase goat or lamb at local Indian, Arab, Mexican, or Asian market.
-Places like Whole Foods carry both; however, they are more expensive.
+Places like Whole Foods carry both.
+However, they are often more expensive.

-- Ghee: Ghee is a staple in Indian and Pakistani cuisine and develops a deep, nutty flavor to set the stage for the dish.
-You can use other oil to fry the masala; mustard oil is a great alternative.
+- Ghee: Ghee develops a deep, nutty flavor for the dish; mustard oil is a great alternative.

-- Cumin Seed: Cumin seeds toast in ghee to pronounce and enhance their natural flavor.
+- Cumin Seed: Toast cumin seeds in ghee to pronounce and enhance their natural flavor.

 - Chilies: Green chilies add heat that doesn’t overwhelm.
-If you prefer a more spicy curry, chop the chilies before adding them.
+If you prefer a spicier curry, chop the chilies before adding them.

 - Tomato: Fresh tomatoes are the base for authentic karahi recipes.
 I use Roma tomatoes since they have less moisture than other varieties.
-I use a food processor to puree the tomatoes beforehand to reduce the cooking time and disguise them for my husband; traditional recipes call for cut or diced tomatoes that fry in the pan.
-You can go this route, but it will increase the cooking time.
+Puree the tomatoes in a food processor to reduce the cooking time (and disguise them for my husband); traditional recipes call for cut or diced tomatoes that fry in the pan.
+You can go this route, but it increases the cooking time.

 HOW TO MAKE KARAHI GOSHT